Starring: Samuel Davis, Dora Madison, Roger Edwards

-And speaking of the creature, the fact that the entire film was shot as a found footage somehow gave the advantage of making Bigfoot more menacing; it's the famous Patterson-Gimlin footage only as a slasher as the hairy monster remarkably features a lot of humanoid character, from sabotaging their only escape to throwing objects that once belonged to its victim at the group as a form of foretelling their fate, the creature here could easily pass as another slasher villain with a really reasonable killing spree (All I could say without giving up the surprise is that its really personal and personally disturbing) and some mighty fine make-up effects.
+And speaking of the creature, the fact that the entire film was shot as a found footage somehow gave the advantage of making Bigfoot more menacing; it's the famous Patterson-Gimlin footage only as a slasher with the hairy monster remarkably featuring a lot of humanoid characteristics, from sabotaging their only escape to throwing objects that once belonged to its victim at the group as a form of foretelling their fate.
+The creature here could easily pass as another slasher villain with a really reasonable killing spree (All I could say without giving up the surprise is that its really personal and distressing) and some mighty fine make-up effects.

 The kills could had used more blood and gore, but the build-up and intensity from these scenes were viable enough to give the murders enough impact.
 I really dig this one scene where one of the kids hopped on a bike in an attempt to look for help, only to find himself stalked and chased by the creature.
 It's simply, incredibly tense, and the pay off showed the malicious side of a Bigfoot that none of these kids ever saw coming.